Tiramisu Cake with Italian Sponge Cake

 - Flip all the cakes over onto their tops (so bottoms up) and use a fork to make holes in them, similar to a poke cake (except smaller holes that are closer together – see photo below).

-- Then place the first layer of cake onto a cake board/flat surface and spoon ยฝ cup of the coffee mixture over the first layer.
+- Then place the first layer of cake onto a cake board/flat surface and spoon ½ cup of the coffee mixture over the first layer.

 - Top with a generous layer of mascarpone cream.
-If you want to leave the cake naked like I did (it doesnโt dry out like traditional butter cakes) donโt spread the mascarpone all the way to the edge of the cake, leave a little wiggle room so that when you place the next layers on top, the cream will not squish off the cake.
+If you want to leave the cake naked like I did, don’t spread the mascarpone all the way to the edge of the cake, leave a little wiggle room so that when you place the next layers on top, the cream will not squish off the cake.

-- *feel free to refrigerate the cake halfway through to make sure it stays sturdy.
+- Repeat with the rest of the layers.
+Feel free to refrigerate or freeze the cake between stacking each layer to make sure it stays solid and sturdy.

 The cake can be baked: